APPLICATIONS NOW OPEN

 - 1x scholarship to be awarded, valued at $3,000

-The scholarship funds are used towards registration and travel fees associated with attending the 2025 ACNP National Conference, to be held 29-31 October 2025 at the National Convention Centre Canberra, ACT.
+The scholarship funds are used towards registration and travel fees associated with attending the ACNP National Conference, to be held 14–16 September 2026, Adelaide Oval, Adelaide, South Australia.

-Funds can be used towards registration, including clinical and pre-conference workshops, accommodation and travel fees associated with attending the conference. - 1 x year of ACNP membership
+Funds can be used towards registration, including clinical and pre/post-conference workshops, accommodation and travel fees associated with attending the conference. - 1 x year of ACNP membership

-- Be an Australian Citizen or hold a Permanent Resident visa and be registered with AHPRA
+- Must be an Australian Citizen or hold a Permanent Resident visa and be registered with NMBA

-- Be enroled to be studying to become a Nurse Practitioner and provide evidence to support this
+- Must be enrolled to study to become a Nurse Practitioner and provide evidence to support this

 - Must meet one of the selection criteria listed